Stormwater | MS4

 City of Defiance Stormwater Program

 The three rivers of Defiance are a vital asset; providing drinking water, wildlife habitat and recreational opportunities for residents and visitors alike.
 The Maumee River Watershed is the largest in the Great Lakes system, covering more than 8300 square miles in Ohio, Indiana and Michigan.
 The Maumee River is formed in Ft.
 Wayne by the St. Joseph and St. Marys Rivers, flowing in a northeasterly direction through Defiance where it is joined by the Tiffin and Auglaize Rivers before arriving in Toledo where it empties into Maumee Bay and Lake Erie.
+Read more about the Maumee Watershed — article published in Buckeye Bulletin.

 The purpose of the Ohio EPA’s MS4 Program is to regulate sources to protect water quality and to establish a comprehensive storm water management program in each community.
 In this program, small MS4s like Defiance, have flexibility to determine the best management practices and measurable goals that are most appropriate for their system, based on each of the six minimum control measures described below.
 The Ohio EPA is the permitting authority for MS4’s that are regulated by the US EPA’s Federal Water Pollution Control Act, commonly referred to as the Clean Water Act.
 The objective of the CWA is to restore and maintain the chemical, physical, and biological integrity of the nation’s waters by preventing point and nonpoint pollution sources, providing assistance to publicly owned treatment works for the improvement of wastewater treatment, and maintaining the integrity of wetlands.